 As a result, we already hear about proof-of-concept attacks against vehicles, which use seemingly-innocuous components to take over control-related functions.
 And that's for cars which aren't even supposed to enable computers to drive.
 With more and more semi-autonomous vehicles on our roads and fully-autonomous vehicles coming in the near future, the security question is only about to get bigger.

 At Cybellum, we think about automotive security a lot.
 We approach it as a two-pronged challenge: how to secure the vehicle as much as possible before it hits the road, and how to monitor it after the launch in case something terrible happens.

-It also ensures that the firmware is meeting the MISRA coding standard, and complies with the ISO 26262 safety standard.
+It also ensures that the firmware is meeting security regulations, standards and best-practices such as MISRA coding standard, and complies with the ISO 26262 safety standard.

-Cybellum V-Monitor™ is designed to ensure car safety after its launch.
-It monitors all deployed components for new vulnerabilities and threats?-?using resources from across public, private and darknet sources.
+Cybellum On-Road is designed to ensure car safety after its launch.
+It monitors all deployed components for new vulnerabilities and threats using resources from across public, private and darknet sources.
 It's able to integrate into the inventory management system, to have a full understanding of which components it should be monitoring at any given moment.

 Both products can be deployed both in the cloud and on the client's servers.
-They also can be implemented as part of the OEM's Security Operation Center, to complete the vulnerability and risk assessment loop for all the components.
+They also can be implemented as part of the OEM's Security Operation Center (SOC), to complete the vulnerability and risk assessment loop for all the components.